Asháninka: History

 The Asháninka were known by the Incas as Anti or Campa.
 The Antis, who gave their name to the Inca province of Antisuyu, were notorious for their fierce independence, and their warlike skills in successfully protecting their land and culture against intrusion from outsiders.

 Ashanínka tribal societies have faced overwhelming obstacles in disputes over territory and culture against the immigrating Spanish culture and neighboring tribal societies.
 Biodiversity is the establishment of the Ashanínka way of life, so they treat this biodiversity hotspot as their natural capital.
-In AD 1542, the European settlers pushed to overtake the natural resources.
+Beginning in AD 1542, the European settlers pushed to overtake the natural resources.
 In June 2010, however, the Brazilian and Peruvian governments signed an energy agreement that allows Brazilian companies to build a series of large dams in the Brazilian, Peruvian, and Bolivian Amazon.
 The problem with the 2,000-megawatt Pakitzapango Dam is that it has a permanent location that is proposed to be located in the heart of Peru's Ene valley and could displace as many as 10,000 Ashanínka.
 These encroaching problems have not only extremely changed the generational culture of the Ashanínka tribal societies, but has also changed landscape of what we call modern-day Peru.
+Asháninka activists have defended indigenous rights and territories, including Luzmila Chiricente Mahuanca.